-THE SHAPIRO ANCESTORS OPEN A GROCERY IN
+THE SHAPIRO ANCESTORS OWN A GROCERY IN ODESSA (UKRAINE) RUSSIA

 LOUIS AND REBECCA SHAPIRO ARRIVE IN INDIANAPOLIS FROM

 and begin selling flour and sugar on the street from a pushcart.
 They fled from their homeland due to the anti-Semite pogroms during the turn of the century that resulted in brutality and vandalism of their family grocery in Odessa, UKRAINE.